NVSL/NOVA/README.md

 #mount -t NOVA -o init /dev/pmem0 /mnt/ramdisk
 ~~~

-The above commands create a NOVA instance on pmem0 device.
+The above commands create a NOVA instance on pmem0 device, and mount on `/mnt/ramdisk`.

 To recover an existing NOVA instance, mount NOVA without the init option, for example: